le-s/js_notes/README.md

 # js_notes

+## Higher order functions
+- returns a function
+- put one function into another function
+- A good example of a higher order function is filter
+    -
+## Callback functions
+- functions that you send into another function
+- host function will callback to them

 ## Hoisting
 - this is caused because when var is used to declare variables, in the scope it will declare first because it will hoist the variable to the top and do the assignment after
 - using let/const instead of var for more predictable behavior